Water buffalo populations: In Australia

 Between 1824 and 1849, swamp buffaloes were introduced into the Northern Territory, from Timor and Kisar and probably other islands in the Indonesian archipelago, to provide meat and hide.
 When the third attempt at settlement by the British on the Cobourg Peninsula was abandoned in 1849, the buffaloes were released.
 In the 1880s, a few river buffaloes were imported from India to Darwin for milk.
 Water buffalo have been the main grazing animals on the subcoastal plains and river basins between Darwin and Arnhem Land (the "Top End") since the 1880s.
-They became feral and caused significant environmental damage.
-Their only natural predators in Australia are crocodiles and dingoes, which can only prey on the younger animals.
 As a result, they were hunted in the Top End from 1885 until 1980.

+They consequently became feral and established stable populations in the biome which contains few potential predators, saltwater crocodiles and dingoes, the latter of which can only prey on the younger animals.
+Like many other introduced megafauna, feral buffaloes' influences upon Australian ecosystem (and differences from roles once filled by now-extinct Australian megafaunas) are largely uncertain. and evaluations of their ecological effects (positive or negative) and perspectives on their treatments (to accept their presences or to cull) are divided.

 In the early 1960s, an estimated population of 150,000 to 200,000 water buffaloes was living in the plains and nearby areas.
 The commencement of the brucellosis and tuberculosis campaign (BTEC) resulted in a huge culling program to reduce water buffalo herds to a fraction of the numbers that were reached in the 1980s.
 The BTEC was finished when the Northern Territory was declared free of the disease in 1997.
 Numbers dropped dramatically as a result of the campaign, but had recovered to an estimated 150,000 animals across northern Australia in 2008, and up to an estimated 200,000 by 2022.
 Both swamp and river buffaloes exist in feral populations, but swamp buffaloes are more prevalent than river buffaloes.